 The sheer sleeves have a slight puff at the shoulders and there is a slit at each cuff with a button closure.
 The only piece of jewelry worn with this outfit was an eye-catching oval-shaped ring with a dark center stone.
 This ring was represented in the video with a piece that Kristin Cassidy found at the STL Rocks shop in St. Louis, MO featuring a tiger’s eye stone.

-Barbra completed her Bon Soir look with her signature side-swiped bangs and a hairpiece to help create her dramatic voluminous beehive.
-Considering this video was shot from behind, it was vital that Cassidy’s updo needed to be as accurate to Streisand’s as possible.
+Streisand completed her Bon Soir look with her signature side-swiped bangs and a hairpiece to help create her dramatic and voluminous beehive.
+Considering this video was shot from behind, Cassidy’s updo needed to be as accurate to Streisand’s as possible.
 Amato estimates that it took hair stylist Gwen Meyer around eight hours to nail this look.
 To achieve that famous Streisand hair volume, a foam bun was used under a hairpiece.
 This is precisely how Streisand used to do her own hair back in the day.
-There was also always a messy element to her hair in the early 1960’s since she did it herself.
+There was always a slightly messy element to Streisand’s hair in the early 1960s since she did it herself.
 I loved that Meyer was able to capture this aspect perfectly by making sure some hair was out of place.

 Streisand’s 1962 Bon Soir outfit featured a fearless clash of masculine and feminine that was rarely seen at the time.
 Similar women’s vests and suits really wouldn’t become popular until Yves Saint Laurent designed Le Smoking in 1966.
 As usual, Streisand was entirely unique in her style choices and ahead of her time.
 In one recording she can be heard joking with the audience that she is “wearing her boyfriend’s suit.”
 While we know this was a tongue-in-cheek comment, some stories have floated around that the herringbone fabric used to make it may actually have come from one of her boyfriend’s suits.
 This vest and skirt combo has been worn by Streisand in many variations throughout her career and has become emblematic of her signature style.
 Oddly, the one that caused the most controversy (dubbed a “Peekaboo Power Suit” by Anne Taylor Fleming in a scathing Op-Ed) was worn over thirty years later for Bill Clinton’s Inaugural Gala.
 When looking back at Barbra’s Bon Soir suit, it is easy to see the very early sparks of her developing fashion aesthetic.